9 Things to Consider when Designing an eCommerce Website

 However, don’t go overboard with the design.
 A good rule of thumb for designing a website is following the KISS model – Keep it Super Simple.

-You don’t want to bombard your visitors with a lot of colours or fonts.
+You don’t want to bombard your visitors with many colours or fonts.

 Use high-quality images and colours to your advantage.
 Colours inspire emotions and feelings in people if used well; colours can even get customers to perform required actions.